-A list of all users and roles that will need access to the Adobe Support Portal.
+A list of all users and roles that need access to the Adobe Support Portal.

 The list is normally comprised of the Solution Architect and/or customer IT staff.

-An analysis, together with the resulting recommendations, defining what needs to be logged in order to monitor the solution:
+An analysis, together with the resulting recommendations, defining what must be logged to monitor the solution: